Hilo, Hawaii

-Hilo /ˈhiːloʊ/ ([ˈhilo]) is a census-designated place (CDP) and the largest settlement in Hawaiʻi County, Hawaii, United States, which encompasses the Island of Hawaii.
+Hilo /ˈhiːloʊ/ ([ˈhilo]) is the largest settlement in and the county seat of Hawaiʻi County, Hawaii, United States, which encompasses the Island of Hawaiʻi, and is a census-designated place (CDP).
 The population was 44,186 according to the 2020 census.
-It is the fourth-largest settlement in the state of Hawaii and largest settlement in the state outside of Oahu.
+It is the fourth-largest settlement in the state of Hawaiʻi, the largest settlement in the state outside of Oahu, and the largest settlement in the state outside of the Greater Honolulu Area.

-Hilo is the county seat of the County of Hawaii and is in the District of South Hilo.
-The city overlooks Hilo Bay and has views of two shield volcanoes, Mauna Loa, an active volcano, and Mauna Kea, a dormant volcano.
-Mauna Kea is the site of some of the world's most important ground-based astronomical observatories.
-The Hilo bay-front has been destroyed by tsunamis twice.
+Hilo is in the District of South Hilo.
+The city overlooks Hilo Bay and has views of two shield volcanoes – Mauna Loa, an active volcano, and Mauna Kea, a dormant volcano.
+The Hilo bayfront has been destroyed by tsunamis twice.
 The majority of human settlement in Hilo stretches from Hilo Bay to Waiākea-Uka, on the flanks of the volcanoes.

 Hilo is home to the University of Hawaiʻi at Hilo, ʻImiloa Astronomy Center, as well as the Merrie Monarch Festival, a week-long celebration, including three nights of competition, of ancient and modern hula that takes place annually after Easter.
 Hilo is also home to the Mauna Loa Macadamia Nut Corporation, one of the world's leading producers of macadamia nuts.
 Hilo is served by Hilo International Airport.